defold/doc/docs/en/manuals/profiling.md

 ### Resource profiler
+The Resource profiler allows you to inspect your game while it is running and analyze resource use in detail.
+To access the profiler:

+1. Start your game on your target device.
+2. Open a browser and browse to http://localhost:8002

 The resource profiler is divided into 2 sections, one showing a hierarchical view of the collections, game objects and components currently instantiated in your game, and the other showing all currently loaded resources.

 ![Resource profiler](images/profiling/webprofiler_resources_page.png)